typicode/hotel/README.md

 # hotel [![](https://img.shields.io/travis/typicode/hotel.svg)](https://travis-ci.org/typicode/hotel) [![](https://badge.fury.io/js/hotel.svg)](https://www.npmjs.com/package/hotel)

-> Manage your dev servers from the browser without having to think about ports or commands <3

 Hotel is a simple process manager created for web developpers.

 1. Tell hotel how to start your server